ezopas/weather-app/readme.md

 - The submit button is green on right side.
 - The form’s data should be submitted via AJAX to back end system.
 - Backend system should call to external data provider.
-- The response of external data should be passed to front-end system as general data format.
+- The response of external data should be passed to front-end system format.
 - The possibility to add other providers should be investigated.
 - Each new city should be shown as new tab with data inside.